Oduvil Unnikrishnan: Early life

-Oduvil Unnikrishnan was born on 13 February 1943 in Wadakkanchery, Thrissur, Kerala, India to Vadakkancheri Enkakkatt Oduvil Veettil Krishna Menon and Parukkutty Amma, as their youngest son.
+Oduvil Unnikrishnan Menon was born on the 13 February 1943 in Wadakkanchery, Thrissur, to Wadakkancheri Enkakkatt Oduvil Veettil Krishna Menon and Parukkutty Amma, as their youngest son.
 He had his primary education from Government Boys' High School, Wadakkanchery.
-His uncle Sarasakavi Oduvil Kunhikrishna Menon was a noted Malayalam writer.
+His uncle, Sarasakavi Oduvil Kunhikrishna Menon, was a noted Malayalam writer.

 Unnikrishnan was interested in music since his childhood, and he learned vocal music and percussion instruments like mridangam and tabla.
 His trainer in vocal music was Kalamandalam Vasudeva Panikker.
 With his knowledge of music instruments, he joined some orchestra groups.
 He later joined renowned Malayalam theatres like K.P.A.C. and Kerala Kalavedi.
 His major job in those theatres was that of a tablist.
 He also sang many songs and composed songs for many albums, like 'Parasuram Express' an album named after the train through the places where it goes.
 He performed many fill-in roles in plays as well.
 That was his first experience in acting.